Caltor/JWMediaCopier/Readme.txt

-WARNING: PLEASE NOTE THIS SCRIPT WILL COPY LOTS OF SUPERFLUOUS FILES INTO YOUR SOUNDBOX FOLDERS AND PROBABLY CAUSE MASS CONFUSION FOR YOUR SOUND OPERATORS.
-IT IS STRONGLY ADVISED TO MAKE A BACKUP OF YOUR SOUNDBOX MEDIA FOLDER BEFORE PROCEEDING.
+WARNING: EXPERIMENTAL SCRIPT - PLEASE NOTE THIS SCRIPT WILL COPY LOTS OF FILES INTO YOUR SOUNDBOX FOLDERS AND MAY MESS UP YOUR SOUNDBOX MEDIA FOLDERS.
+IT IS STRONGLY ADVISED TO MAKE A BACKUP OF YOUR SOUNDBOX MEDIA FOLDER BEFORE PROCEEDING ON A PRODUCTION/LIVE (KINGDOM HALL) COMPUTER.
 There you have been warned!!!

 Description:
 With the imminent demise of Soundbox Media subscriptions there is no inbuilt way to automatically get the images into Soundbox for the meetings.
-This script will automatically copy all of the images from the meeting workbooks in JW Library to Soundbox.
+This script will automatically copy all of the images from the Meeting Workbooks and Watchtowers in JW Library to Soundbox.

 Limitations:
 * The images for the Congregation Bible Study are NOT copied.
-* The WatchTower images are NOT copied.
 * The script will copy the images from ALL meeting workbooks found in JW Library.
 This includes 2018 and before.
 Be aware this could cause LOTS of files and folders to appear in your Soundbox media folders.
+* There appears to have been a change in the Meeting Workbook DB structure sometime before 2018.
+Please delete any meeting workbooks before 2018 in JW Library before attempting to run this script.

 PreRequisites:
 Soundbox installed and working